 FLY8MA online IFR ground school.

 Priciest of all the courses on the list.
-However, has an affordable monthly subscription model.
+However, it has an affordable monthly subscription model.

 Course Duration: ***